-Classwell uses an adaptation of a highly regarded tool in an anonymous pre/post application designed to provide teachers with a broad measure of classroom social capital before and after the programs application.
+Classwell uses an adaptation of a highly regarded tool in an anonymous pre/post application designed to provide teachers with a broad measure of classroom social capital before and after the the program’s application.
 It also draws upon extensive research into the benefits of building social capital in school students as a mechanism for lifelong learning and community belonging.

 The inclusion of robust and effective impact evaluation throughout the program ensures that teachers have clear visibility of improvements in social capital across their classroom.
 This data, in conjunction with other complementary impact measures around student performance and accountability, will assist teachers in the implementation of initiatives geared towards elevated student engagement and ultimately enhanced learning environments and outcomes.

 Building classroom social capital and increasing the relational sense of agency between teachers and their students.